Constitution Day is Sunday, September 17th! Click below to learn more!

 -

 It depends.
 Your ballot is going to automatically go to whatever address you used to register.
 If you included a mailing address, it will go there.
-If you have been temporarily displaced because of COVID-19, you need to check your voter registration to see what address you registered with at voterstatus.sos.ca.gov.
-Your ballot will go to that address and if you don’t live there anymore because of COVID-19 you will need to re-register to vote so that you can change your address to where you are currently located covr.sos.ca.gov
+If you have recently moved, you need to check your voter registration to see what address you registered with at voterstatus.sos.ca.gov.
+Your ballot will go to that address and if you don’t live there anymore you will need to re-register to vote so that you can change your address to where you are currently located.
+Register to vote.

 -